microsoft/dstoolkit-time-series-forecasting/docs/research_and_references/hyperparameter_tuning_part_1_methods.md

 Hyperparameter tuning is an important part of many ML techniques.
 It shares many similarities with model selection overall; instead of selecting between different model types (GBM, Linear, etc.), we are choosing the optimal set of hyperparameters for a single model type.
 As such K-folds cross validation is also the standard method for hyperparameter tuning, in order to prevent the tuning/selection process from overfitting to one specific subset of the data.

-This doc outlines the proposed hyperparameter tuning implementation for the Model Experimentation and Evaluation framework.
+This doc outlines the proposed hyperparameter tuning implementation for Time Series Forecasting Accelerator (TSFA).
 Note that this is not an in-depth discussion on the different ways to perform hyperparameter tuning.

 ## Overview of Hyperparameter Tuning Methods